 The Public Works Department at the City of South Salt Lake works around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life, and our children's future.
 We are committed to ensuring the quality of your water.
-Our water sources have been determined to be from groundwater and surface water sources.
-Our water source is Davis Replacement Well.
-We also purchase water from Salt Lake City Water System (#18026) and Jordan Valley Water Conservancy District (#18027).
+South Salt Lake provides our customers with ground/surface water.
+Our water sources include UTAH18026 Salt Lake City Water System, UTAH18027 JVWD, 700 E Replacement Well, Davis Replacement Well.